No one wants to look desperate.

 There is nothing desperate in helping people make a smart decision by acting now to save money or get a special deal.

 There’s a tendency to believe that unless you sit back and wait for people to come to you, you must be needy and desperate.
-Do you think that when Sara Blakely wants to get her newest Spanx product into Macy’s that calling the head buyer would be desperate?
+Do you think that when Sara Blakely wants to get her crypto news newest Spanx product into Macy’s that calling the head buyer would be desperate?
 No, it’s called taking action.
 Don’t confuse looking desperate for selling.
 They are two very different things.